erickampman/erickampman/README.md

 - TSP software synth, still in alpha.
 Waiting on a bug fix from Apple.
 TSP stands for "Triangle, Sawtooth, Pulse" (oscillators).
   - This includes multiple routing options for lots of flexibility
   - Will be available for macOS and ipadOS
 - Job Search apps, in progress.
-Will be macOS/iOS/ipadOS
+Will be macOS / iOS / ipadOS

 <!---
 erickampman/erickampman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.